Oregon Health & Science University

 All materials are owned by OHSU Library.
 You may use these materials on a fair use basis only, in accordance with Title 17, Section 107 of U.S. copyright law.
 For other uses, please contact OHSU Historical Collections & Archives for permission to reproduce, publish, or otherwise distribute images or other materials on this website.
 Information release form signed by interviewer(s) and interviewee(s) on 1997-10-09.
 On file in OHSU Historical Collections and Archives.

-Niles, M.D. (interviewee), Nelson R. and Weimer (interviewer), Linda, "Interview with Nelson R. Niles, M.D."
+Niles, Nelson R. M.D. (interviewee) and Weimer, Linda (interviewer), "Interview with Nelson R. Niles, M.D."
 (1998).
 Oral History Collection.
 71.